-Operating systems done jobs by running processes and tasks.
-One of the primary duty for an operating system is management of processes.
-All operating systems have different type of task manager.
-Windows have builtin task manager maned
+Operating systems did jobs by running processes and tasks.
+One of the primary duty for an operating system is the management of processes.
+All operating systems have a different type of task manager.
+Windows have built-in task manager maned

 Task Manager .
 In this tutorial, we will look detailed about Windows Task Manager.